theguy000/OS-Interaction-Project/README.md

 python main.py
 ```

-The script will detect the operating system and run the corresponding code:
+The script will detect the operating system and run the corresponding code!
-- On Windows: The script will perform random mouse movements on the screen.
-- On Linux: The script will monitor keyboard events and listen for the escape key.

 #### Contributing